4 min read

 The first wave: digital foundations: The last two decades of software in biopharma were largely about moving from paper to the cloud.
 The focus was on data quality and compliance.
 This wave produced category-defining companies like Veeva, Medidata, Benchling, and Dotmatics.
 The alphabet soup of ELN, LIMS, LES, MES, QMS, EDC, CTMS, ETMF moved analog, paper-based data capture workflows to searchable, cloud-accessible systems of record, creating the digital layer on which most modern drug development now runs.
 But scientists were still responsible for the substantive work: literature review, data interpretation, writing conclusions, and making judgment calls.

 The third wave: delegating work.
+In this paradigm, the human’s role is to set the objective and review the outcome, while agents close the loop in between.
 In this series, we define agents as systems that operate in closed loops, autonomously executing multi-step tasks and self-correcting toward a defined goal, rather than producing open-ended output with no capacity to act on or iterate from that output.
 Importantly, while conventional automation follows predefined rules (if condition X is met, execute action Y), agentic AI generates its own action plan based on the goal it has been given, defining its own conditions for action when confronted with ambiguity.
 The system breaks a complex goal into executable steps, determines what data it needs, connects to databases, APIs, and external services without user input to acquire said relevant data, synthesizes it against your criteria, critiques its own output, iterates to improve it, and only upon self-review presents a recommendation.
-Another advantage of the agentic approach is that it enables a multi-agent architecture that mirrors how organizations themselves work.
-Rather than routing all information through a single system, in a multi-agent architecture, each agent is tuned for different specialties and can connect to different data sources, running in parallel rather than sequentially, and a hallucination in one domain doesn’t corrupt reasoning in another.
-The human’s role, then, is to set the objective and review the outcome.
-What does that look like in practice?
-In this series, we'll dive into this new division of labor in biopharma R&D, and what it means for how drugs actually get developed and into patients.
+This approach also enables multi-agent architectures that mirror how organizations themselves work.
+Rather than route all information through a single system, each agent specializes in a different domain, connecting to different data sources and running in parallel rather than sequentially, so a hallucination in one domain doesn't corrupt reasoning in another.

 Agentic AI across R&D Functions